 The Calathea Zebrina, otherwise known as the zebra plant is characterized by its large leaves on long stalks.
 These leaves have stripes like a zebra.
 This plant originated in Brazil.

 Botanical Name: Calathea Zebrina

 Size: The size of Calathea Zebrina can be up to 3 feet tall

-Watering: Allow the top few inches to dry between watering.
+Allow the top few inches to dry between watering.
 Water soil evenly, but do not over water your plant.
-During summer season, keep soil moist, water less during winter.
+During the summer season, keep the soil moist, and water less frequently during winter.

-Fertilizing: Fertilize every 2 weeks, April through October, but dilute fertilizer to half strength
+Fertilize every 2 weeks, April through October, but dilute the fertilizer to half strength.

-Potential Problems: Leaves may drop, curl, and turn brown due to low humidity or a cool draft.
-This may also be due to a lack of proper watering.
+Leaves may drop, curl, and turn brown due to low humidity or a cool draft.
+The changes in the leaves may also be due to a lack of proper watering.
 A limp stem may be due to overwatering.

 The venus fly trap is generally not considered poisonous.
 Read more about poison levels HERE.